exyte/ReadabilityKit/README.md

 - ReadabilityKit uses part of [ar90](https://github.com/masukomi/ar90-readability) algorithm which was transformed into the Redability.com product.
 This allows for more accurate extraction.
 - Video support.
 ReadabilityKit detects videos on the page and extracts the most relevant to `Readability.topVideo`.
 - Typed API that allows you to use statically typed properties without force casting.
-- Better threading model.
-You can use ReadabilityKit with both sync or async calls.
 - Keyword extraction.

 ## Installation